AitorSimona/Research_GroupMovement/docs/README.md

 Wow, right?
 He defined lots of rules to enforce behaviours into groups, he himself as a precursor to everything videogames have been implementing ever since.

-I'm not going to go one by one explaining each single behaviour since I haven't programmed them and we would extend this way too much, but if you are interested you can use this [Steering Behaviours](https://gamedevelopment.tutsplus.com/tutorials/understanding-steering-behaviors-leader-following--gamedev-10810) to gain a better understanding of some of them.
+I'm not going to go one by one explaining each single behaviour since I haven't programmed them and we would extend this way too much, but if you are interested you can use this link: [Steering Behaviours](https://gamedevelopment.tutsplus.com/tutorials/understanding-steering-behaviors-leader-following--gamedev-10810) to gain a better understanding of some of them.
 Fernando Bevilacqua has some very good visuals to support the explanation.